 be imported before its use.

-load"face.scm", which would declare a module named face in
+, which would declare a module named face

 would execute it.
 Nevertheless, using (require "face.scm")